trashbirdecology/luisdva.github.io/_posts/2019-04-29-dog-popularity.md

 The American Kennel Club just announced the 2018 rankings of dog breed [popularity](https://www.akc.org/expert-advice/news/most-popular-dog-breeds-of-2018/){:target="_blank"}, collected from registration data in the USA.

-Last year, I followed this [post](https://dominikkoch.github.io/Bump-Chart/){:target="_blank"} by Dominik Koch about creating bump charts in R using _ggplot2_ to show changes in rank over time, and applied it to dog breed popularity rankings from 2017-2018.
-The resulting chart looks like this and the code is detailed in this [entry](https://luisdva.github.io/rstats/dog-bump-chart/){:target="_blank"}.
+Last year, I followed this [post](https://dominikkoch.github.io/Bump-Chart/){:target="_blank"} by Dominik Koch about creating bump charts in R using _ggplot2_ to show changes in rank over time, and applied it to dog breed popularity rankings from 2013-2017.
+The resulting chart is below, and the code is detailed in this [entry](https://luisdva.github.io/rstats/dog-bump-chart/){:target="_blank"}.

 <figure>